I have been trading gold intraday (mostly mornings) and these are my observations in 2 months of watching it:

 I do not trade it on extreme volatility or I wait for volatility to decrease.

-The following user says Thank You to pira76 for this post:
+The following 2 users say Thank You to pira76 for this post:

 I am learning to trade Gold futures intraday - interesting market - nice structure to it and seems to respond to HVNs - I like to trade during the Asian session as I live in Australia and want to learn to trade during our daytime or maybe London session as well.
 I'm hoping that the traders who already posted here are still around and are there any like minded traders out there?